lanmarc77/esp-audio-book-player/README.md

 |                |    |                |
  ----------------      ----------------
 ```
-The play overlay screen is activated when a file is played and rotation is used.
+The play overlay screen is activated when a file is played and the rotary encoder is turned.
 If it is active a short click
 is going through the different settings.
 This screen will automatically switch back to the play screen after 2s of
 no user input but will remember for 8 more seconds at which sub menu it was left.